homink/for_speech_scientists/11_DNN_Terminology.md

 ## Optimization (Cost Minimization, Weight Update)

 DNN has model parameters - weights and bias values - that maps input data to target values.
-By minimizing the error fuction (i.e. loss function, cost function, etc) derived from the difference between the prediction and the ground-truth, the model parameters are optimized with iterative methods (i.e. called model learning).
+By minimizing the error fuction (i.e. loss function, cost function, etc) derived from the difference between the prediction and the ground-truth, the model parameters are optimized with iterative methods.
+This is generally called model learning (i.e. training).

+### First order optimization

+The First order derivative tells us whether **the function is decreasing or increasing at a particular point**.
+First order Derivative basically give us a line which is Tangential to a point on its Error Surface.
+Most widely used First order optimization algorithm is Gradient Descent.
+A Gradient is simply a vector which is a multi-variable generalization of a derivative(dy/dx) which is the instantaneous rate of change of y with respect to x.
+A Gradient is represented by a **Jacobian Matrix** — which is simply a Matrix consisting of first order partial derivatives(Gradients).
+The First order optimization techniques are easy to compute and less time consuming , converging pretty fast on large data sets

+### Second order optimization

+The Second order derivative tells us whether **the First derivative is increasing or decreasing which hints at the function’s curvature**.
+Second Order Derivative provide us with a quadratic surface which touches the curvature of the error surface.
+The Second order techniques are always slower and costly to compute in terms of both time and memory (except only when the second order derivative is known, called as a **Hessian Matrix**).

+### Remark

+The Second order techniques will not get stuck around paths of slow convergence around saddle points whereas Gradient Descent sometimes gets stuck and does not converges.
+Best way to know which one converges fast is to try it out yourself.